 • Multiple lifts: Multiple lifts does not require a primer with GSL.
 Second lift can be accomplished upon an initial set that can handle the load of the hose operator and finisher.

 NOTE: Temperature and humidity levels affect the drying characteristics of GSL.
 However, unlike Portland cement materials, GSL may be force dried with the use of heat or fans once set.

 • DO NOT USE IN EXTERIOR APPLICATIONS.
 For Interior use only.

 • GSL is NOT a wear surface.

-• DO NOT INSTALL WITHOUT TONGUE AND GROOVE SUBFLOOR unless utilizing back bracing or filling all joints.
+• DO NOT INSTALL WITHOUT TONGUE AND GROOVE SUBFLOOR unless utilizing back bracing or lling all joints.

 • CHECK JOIST DEFLECTION and assure performance greater than L/360

-• ASSURE BUILDING IS COMPLETE ENCLOSED including windows and roof.
+• ASSURE BUILDING IS COMPLETELY INCLOSED including doors, windows and roof.